Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 ![Logo](https://raw.githubusercontent.com/Squidly1408/Squidly1408/refs/heads/main/images/Squidly's%20Folder%20Tools.png)

 # Squidly's Folder Tools
-This is Squiudly's Folder Tools, it is a file exploer extension made to simplify the tasks of a software developer / machine learning specialist.
+This is Squidly's Folder Tools, it is a file exploer extension made to simplify the tasks of a software developer / machine learning specialist.
 It is made up of teh type of scripts that you get AI to quickyl create for a project.
 It also stores the scripts for future use.

 ## Commands
 - Downloading COCO and transferring it to another AI dataset while keeping only the selected classes